Artist Statement/Bio

 Commencement of my

-first "Strait" painting on canvas
+first painting on a canvas surface.

 I was living on Latrobe St

-in the LA hills next to the park entrance.
+next to the park entrance.

-I executed the painting in the kitchen utilizing
+I executed a drip painting in the kitchen utilizing

-the sink for drips
+the sink for run off.

-and offered to purchase.
+and Offered to Purchase!!!

-I WAS INSPIRED.
+I WAS INCREDIABLY INSPIRED.

 and so began my obsession